gdsbook/book/notebooks/01_geospatial_computational_environment.md

 All implementations of notebooks share a series of core features.
 First, a notebook comprises a single file that stores narrative text, computer code, and the output produced by code.
-Allowing to store both narrative and computational work in a _single file_ means that the entire workflow can be recorded and documented in the same place, without having to resort to ancillary devices (like a paper notebook).
+Storing both narrative and computational work in a _single file_ means that the entire workflow can be recorded and documented in the same place, without having to resort to ancillary devices (like a paper notebook).
 A second feature of notebooks is that they allow for _interactive work_.
-Modern computational work benefits from the ability to try, fail, tinker and iterate quickly until a working solution is found.
+Modern computational work benefits from the ability to try, fail, tinker, and iterate quickly until a working solution is found.
 Notebooks embody this quality and enable the user to work interactively.
 Whether the computation takes place on a laptop or on a data center, notebooks provide the same interface for interactive